Jaipur foot: Design

 The Jaipur foot is composed of a wooden ankle and a rubber heel and forefoot section, all surrounded by a thin outer layer of tire cord, a rubber composite.

 It is a modification of the Solid Ankle Cushioned Heel (SACH) foot, with the wooden ankle of the SACH foot replaced with a more flexible block of rubber, which allows the user to squat or sit cross-legged.
 In the original design, the expensive wooden shank of the SACH foot, used to attach the foot to the user's leg, is replaced with a cheaper aluminum shank.
 A later version is made of high-density polyethylene, which increases the durability and the convenience of use.

 The original version was made primarily of rubber, while a later version is made of polyurethane, which is lighter.
 However, the Jaipur foot is still heavier than standard prosthetics.

 The Jaipur foot has some advantages relative to conventional SACH feet, especially in the range of movements it offers.
 It is possible to move the ankle and foot thanks to the shorter keel and rubber ankle.
 The materials used at the foot-end are waterproof and somewhat mimic a real foot.
 These features help amputees using the foot assimilate more easily in a semi-urban or rural setup in the Indian subcontinent and other developing countries.

 The Jaipur foot was never patented or otherwise standardized.
 As a result, there is significant variation in the quality of feet and their fitting.
 It has a typical lifespan of around 2–5 years.

 Distribution

 In India, the Jaipur foot can be fitted for free by Bhagwan Mahaveer Viklang Sahayata Samiti (BMVSS), a charitable organization for amputees and other disabled people founded by Devendra Raj Mehta.
 The government of India supports BMVSS with financial aid to carry out the work done by the organization.
 It costs approximately $45 to make.
+BMVSS, in collaboration with a team at Stanford University, also developed the Jaipur knee - a versatile and budget-friendly prosthetic knee joint that mimics the natural joint's movements.
+Time listed the Jaipur Knee as one of the best inventions of 2009.

 The Jaipur foot is commonly used in low-income countries and warzones as a low-cost alternative to conventional prosthetics.
 It was used during the war in Afghanistan to help treat land mine victims.